visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

   * `duration`: how long `channelTime` runs for
   * `wrapMode`: what to do when `duration` elapses.
 Options are `clamp` (stop elapsing) or `loop` (go back to 0)

-The `channels` provide a mechanism for orchestrating complex animatons elapse differently but all relative to the same base timeline.
+The `channels` provide a mechanism for orchestrating complex animatons that elapse differently but all relative to the same base timeline.

 ## Example